Developing your skills - non-registered medicines workforce

-The NCFE CACHE Level 2 Certificate in Understanding the Safe Handling of Medication in Health and Social Care is designed for learners wishing to develop their understanding of the safe handling of medicines.
+Designed for learners wishing to develop their understanding of the safe handling of medicines.
 They may be learners who wish to access this training with a view to progress to further qualifications, or learners who wish to study this programme in order to complement other studies.
 Visit the QualHub website to find out more.